IgneGec/Python_Notes/README.md

-# 'Taking Data Visualisation to Another Level'
+# 'Taking Data Visualization to Another Level'

-Testing what kind of amazing visualisations you can create by python.

-## Project Goal:

 It is my first project with python.
-The main purpose is to learn new skills.
+The main purpose is to learn new skills and check out what you can do with python from data science prospectives.
+I've chosen to test out few libraries such as PANDAS, BOKEH, PLOTLY.Testing what kind of amazing visualisations you can create by python.

 - Start: 26/04/2019
 - End: 28/05/2019